 When we hit cruising altitude the captain told us that despite his attempt to make up some time, he couldn’t do much on a short flight since we were flying into a strong headwind.
 I was fortunate that the Delta plane we were on had WiFi.
 This meant that as soon as we were over 10,000 feet, I could start looking for options.
 If the plane was not WiFi enabled, I would have been working on options the second we landed and I could turn off airplane mode on my phone.

 I spent almost the entire flight figuring out our options.
-Knowing that sometimes you can use the official app on the WiFi for free, I was able to do most of what I wanted with just Delta’s app but I would have gladly paid for WiFi access if I needed to, It would be a small price to pay if it helped me get home that evening.
+Knowing that sometimes you can use the official app on the WiFi for free, I was able to do most of what I wanted with just Delta’s app but I would have gladly paid for WiFi access if I needed to; it would be a small price to pay if it helped me get home that evening.
 When I opened the Delta app on my phone, I immediately received a pop-up box offering to re-book me on different flights because of my delay.
 I thought this was a wonderful feature until I was shown the options, all of which were for flights the next day.
 Staying overnight in Atlanta wasn’t the preferred outcome, so I kept looking.
 I used the app to search flights leaving Atlanta that night.
 Neither of the later flights to Orlando were showing up (I guess they were all sold out) but there was a flight from Atlanta to Tampa leaving later that night.
-I filed that away as it’s only an hour drive and we could rent a car or even Uber back to Orlando.
+I filed that away as it’s only about an hour drive and we could rent a car or even Uber back to Orlando.

 The Delta App had another wonderful feature that showed how to get from your arriving flight to your departing flight.
 Step by step with an approximate time.
 We were departing from different, yet adjacent terminals.
 So we’d have to get from our plane to the underground train over to the next terminal, then to the gate, It was estimating 10 minutes.
 I knew exactly how to get there so there would be no wasted time.